jbloomlab/flu_H3_2023_seqneut_vs_growth/README.md

 The results of this analysis are placed in [results/growth_vs_titers](results/growth_vs_titers/) as follows:
  - `growth_vs_titers_<protset>_<mlrfit>_<sera>.html`: chart showing correlations, and randomizations for the cutoff method.
  - `growth_vs_titers_<protset>_<mlrfit>_<sera>.ipynb`: Jupyter notebook doing the analysis.

+#### Make `./docs/` folder with HTML plots for rendering with GitHub Pages
+The rule `charts_to_docs` makes a [./docs/](docs) folder that contains the interactive HTML charts alongside a rudimentary index that can be rendered via GitHub Pages to allow easy inspection of the chart.